nubbsterr/ELK-SIEM-Setup/README.md

 Congratulations, we just set up Elasticsearch and can confirm that a cluster is up and running.
 Port 9200 is where we will send all of our logged data to; from Beats or Elastic Agents if you go down that route.
 Our next step is setting up Kibana in the same manner.

-If you ever want to edit the `elasticsearch.yml` configuration on your own time, <strong>you will need to run `sudo systemctl restart elasticsearch.service` so that the updated configuarion is read by Elasticsearch.</strong>
+If you ever want to edit the `elasticsearch.yml` configuration on your own time, **you will need to run `sudo systemctl restart elasticsearch.service` so that the updated configuarion is read by Elasticsearch.**

 # Configuring Kibana
 Configuring Kibana starts with installing it; run `sudo apt install kibana -y`.

 Next we will update the YML configuration of Kibana just like we did with Elasticsearch.
 In my case of running Vim as my editor, run `sudo vim /etc/kibana/kibana.yml`.

-We will leave the `server.port` property alone as port 5601 is the default option and we have no need to edit it.
+Uncomment the `server.port` property as port 5601 is the default option and we have no need to edit it.
 We will edit the `server.host` and `server.name` properties to be our IP address and an appropriate name respectively.
 One thing you may notice is that you can adjust the credentials for accessing the Kibana server.
 You can leave them blank for now, as we will change them later on.
 ![Our edits.](https://github.com/nubbsterr/ELK-SIEM-Setup/blob/main/screenshots/kibana-config.png)
 ![Default credentials are a big nono!](https://github.com/nubbsterr/ELK-SIEM-Setup/blob/main/screenshots/kibana-nono-security.png)